fosslight/fosslight_source_scanner/README.md

 </p>
 <p align="center">
   <strong>Detect the license for the source code.</strong><br>
-  Use Source Code Scanner to detect copyright text and license text in the file.
+  Use Source Code Scanner and process the scanner results
 </p>

 <p align="center">